A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Appendix: Properties of Optimal Plans

-As explained in Section~\ref{sec: plans}, we think of a computation of an online algorithm as a sequence events, with each event being either a packet arrival or scheduling a packet (which includes incrementing the current time).
-In this appendix we give formal statements of plan-update lemmas, that explain how the structure of the plan changes in response to these events.
+A computation of an online algorithm can be thought of as a sequence of events, with each event being either a packet arrival or transmitting a packet (which includes incrementing the current time).
+In this appendix, we give formal statements of ``plan-update lemmas'', that explain how the structure of the optimal plan changes in response to these events.

-The proofs are based on analyzing Algorithm~{\ComputePlan} for computing the plan, given in Section~\ref{sec: plans}.
+The proofs are based on analyzing Algorithm~{\ComputePlan}, given in Section~\ref{sec: plans and their properties}, for computing the optimal plan in a greedy fashion.
 In the proofs, we will refer to the packets $j$ added to the plan in line~5 of this algorithm as \emph{admitted} to the plan, and to the remaining packets as \emph{rejected}.

-We will use notation $\pendpackets$ for the set of pending packets.
+We will use notation $\pendpackets$ for the current set of pending packets, which is the default argument for Algorithm~{\ComputePlan}.
 For a set $Z \subseteq \pendpackets$ of pending packets and a packet $j$, by $Z_{\gtrweight j}$ we will denote the set of packets in $Z$ that are (strictly) heavier than $j$ and by $Z_{\geqweight j}$ the set of packets in $Z$ that are at least as heavy as $j$.
-(In most cases we will use this notation when $Z$ is a plan and $j\in\pendpackets$, but occasionally we apply it in other contexts.)
-If $P$ is a plan, then $P_{\gtrweight j}$ can be thought of, equivalently, as the set of all packets that are admitted to set $X$ in Algorithm~{\ComputePlan} when all packets heavier than $j$ have already been considered (and similarly for $P_{\geqweight j}$).
+(In most cases we will use this notation when $Z$ is the optimal plan and $j\in\pendpackets$, but occasionally we apply it in other contexts.)
+If $\planP$ is an optimal plan, then $\planP_{\gtrweight j}$ can be thought of, equivalently, as the set of all packets that are admitted to set $X$ in Algorithm~{\ComputePlan} when all packets heavier than $j$ have already been considered (and similarly for $\planP_{\geqweight j}$).